|The State of United States’ Electric Vehicles

 Mark D Larsen

-Below are graphs with the cumulative results nationwide since 2010, using data published by GoodCarBadCar and InsideEVs every month.
-I hope to update the figures after each report, so check back in the future.
+Below are graphs with the cumulative estimates nationwide since the end of 2010, using data published by GoodCarBadCar and InsideEVs.
+I hope to update the figures after each quarter, so check back in the future.